What Is a Safari Advisor and Why You Need One

 Central and West African destinations, including Uganda, Rwanda, and the Congo, offer specialized experiences like gorilla trekking that bring their own set of requirements.
 These destinations often involve more challenging terrain and different logistical considerations compared to the classic savanna safari.

-Southern Africa presents a different landscape for what is a safari advisor and why you need one.
+Southern Africa presents a different landscape for what is a safari planning guide and why you need one.
 Countries like Botswana, South Africa, Namibia, and Zimbabwe each have established infrastructure and practices that reflect their unique environments.
 The Okavango Delta, for instance, requires water-based considerations that land-based safaris in Kruger National Park do not.

-One of the most frequent mistakes travelers make with what is a safari advisor and why you need one is waiting too long to start planning.
+One of the most frequent mistakes travelers make with what is a safari planning guide and why you need one is waiting too long to start planning.
 Popular safari destinations and lodges book up months in advance, especially during peak season.
 Last-minute planning often results in limited options and higher costs.

 Travel insurance that specifically covers safari activities is strongly recommended.
 Standard travel insurance policies may not cover all the activities and situations you might encounter on an African safari.
 Ensure your policy covers medical evacuation, trip cancellation, and activity-specific risks.